Skip to main content

 Overview

-Messages are the fundamental building blocks of conversations in Core AI.
+Messages are the fundamental building blocks of conversations in core-ai.
 They represent the dialogue between users, the assistant, and tools.

 Message Types

-Core AI supports four message types:
+core-ai supports four message types:

 type Message =